EdenWise/hjcrc/hjcrc.md

 **Genesis 2** *(She Said, Rest, ~~Creating Family~~)*: An era of rest: "By the **seventh** day God had finished the work... so on the **seventh** day he rested" (Gen 2:2).
 They were fruitful and multiplied: Adam created and Eve created.

 **Genesis 3** *(He Said, Business, Partisanship, Securing Heaven)*: The serpeant (a desperate man/angel who antagonizes a female?---nines are organizers of the flood historically; is this what they are now organizers of the flood by antagonizing?) tempts Eve with favoring, “Did God really say, ‘You must not eat from any tree in the garden’?”
 (Gen 3:1).
+My feeling here is Eve is angry; she too wants to "be like God" but is prevented from because only men can be favorers.
+Because it was Eve's impetus that made Adam a god, a future directive is added to keep them there (make him/other-men become diviners), “The *man* has now become like one of us, knowing good and evil.
+He must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever.
+So the LORD God banished *him* from the Garden of Eden... [and] he placed on the east side of the Garden of Eden cherubim and a flaming sword flashing back and forth to guard the way to the tree of life.

+"...[god] placed on the east side of the Garden of Eden cherubim and a flaming sword flashing back and forth to guard the way to the tree of life (3:22)".

 **Genesis 3** *(He Said, Business, Partisanship, Securing Heaven)*: [`Eve wants too be a god too but only men can be diviners so she reacts by making Adam a god.`] Eve wants Adam to "be like God" and gives him the "forbidden fruit" (to get him out of Eden, i.e. to get to heaven on earth).
-Because it was Eve's impetus that made Adam a god, a future directive is added to keep them there (make them become diviners), "...[god] placed on the east side of the Garden of Eden cherubim and a flaming sword flashing back and forth to guard the way to the tree of life (3:22)".

 `Eve too wanted to be a god... too bad it was only for me...`